 This plastic is the one used to create those large stackable storage totes, plastic sweater boxes and shoeboxes, embroidery floss boxes, and pretty much any large plastic container you’ll find in the housewares section in your local discount store.
 It is used to make some bottles, but is certainly used to make most flip-top lids because it can withstand the repeated bending of the hinge.
-You’ll find this in plastic document folders, fold-up boxes, It is often clear, but will always be slightly cloudy.
-It can also be colored.
+You’ll find this in plastic document folders, fold-up boxes.
+It is often left uncolored and will appear translucent, but will always be slightly cloudy.
+It can also be colored and opaque.
 It’s generally heat resistant at polymer clay curing temperatures, but becomes brittle below freezing.
 It’s often difficult to tell the difference between PP and HDPE because they have a similar feel and are used for some of the same applications.

 Result: There was a very tiny bit of surface change, barely noticeable, under the Premo, Kato, and Sculpey III.
 It’s difficult to know if this was due to a reaction with the PP, or if there is perhaps a coating on the surface of the plastic which the clay reacted to.

 6 PS and EPS – Polystyrene and Expanded Polystyrene